Would you spend more of your vacation budget on beachfront or

 Do you spend more time reading or writing on Hubpages?

-Do you spend more money on yourself or others on Black Friday?
+Do you spend more time on twitter or facebook?

 Copyright © 2018 HubPages Inc. and respective owners.
 Other product and company names shown may be trademarks of their respective owners.
 HubPages® is a registered Service Mark of HubPages, Inc. HubPages and Hubbers (authors) may earn revenue on this page based on affiliate relationships and advertisements with partners including Amazon, Google, and others.